 Major outlays for capital assets and improvements are capitalized as projects are constructed.
-Interest incurred during the construction phase of capital assets of business-type activities is included as part of the capitalized value of the assets constructed until the implemented the financial reporting provisions of Governmental Accounting Standards Board (GASB) Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period, on July 1, 2018.
-This Statement requires that interest cost incurred before the end of a constructed capital assets.
-The Authority capitalized interest in the amount of \$2,271,708 for the year ended June 30, 2018.
+Interest incurred during the construction phase of capital assets of business-type activities is recognized as an expense when incurred instead of being included in the historical cost of constructed capital assets, pursuant to Governmental Accounting Standards Board (GASB) Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.